bhatit2/Front-end-Interview-questions/README.md

 14. What is $http?
 15. Explain $q and promises?
 16. Create an angular app which will fetch some data from json file and display all the values.
 Also use an input search field which will filter the data based on the input value.
-17. Difference between isolated scope and inherited scope.
+17. Difference between isolated, shared and inherited scope.
 18. Explain the differences between ui-route and ng-route.
 19. How would you communicate bvetween 2 controllers?
 20. Explain $emit and $broadcast.